journeygroup/DBLite/README.md

 Journey\DBLite::query('SELECT * FROM mytable');
 ```

+**When DBLite is instantiated, it will check for a the presence a database, if it doesn't exist, it will automatically create the database and add the tables in the configuration file.**

 ### Querying

 Any call to a [PDO method](http://php.net/manual/en/book.pdo.php) is valid, and methods can be called statically or on an instance of DBLite.
 When called statically, only configuration options of the _first instantiated_ database will be used.